aosabook/500lines/template-engine/chapter.md

 We're done with the three different special syntaxes (`{{...}}`, `{#...#}`, and `{%...%}`), what's left is literal content.
-We'll add the literal string to the buffered output, using the `repr` built-in function to produce a Python string literal for the token.
-There's no point adding an empty string to the output, so only add the token if it's non-empty:
+We'll add the literal string to the buffered output, using the `repr` built-in function to produce a Python string literal for the token:

 <!-- [[[cog include("templite.py", first="else:", after="Don't understand tag", numblanks=1, dedent=False) ]]] -->
 ```